uclubacct/UClub2025InventoryPricingProject/README.md

   1. Place a newly scanned Sysco invoice into 'inputs\\invoices\\' following a format exactly like 'references\\Sanitized_Redacted_Invoice_Reference.pdf'
   2. Place last month's inventory sheet with its edits and changes into 'inputs\\inventories\\' following a format exactly like 'references\\input-inventory_reference_sheet_2025-Oct-27.xlsx'
   3. Run the program 'master_pricing.py'.
-     -  Open up an Anaconda Prompt, and navigate it to your project folder if it doesn't already open up there.
+     -  Open up an Anaconda Prompt, and navigate it to your project folder if it doesn't already open up there, and run these two commands separately.
 (Look at install.md for instructions)
      -  ```bash
         venv\Scripts\activate
         python UClub2025InventoryPricingProject/master_program.py